klamma/ar-for-eu-book/README.md

 1. Install [Ruby](https://www.ruby-lang.org) on your machine

-2. Clone this repository and open a terminal / command line in your main project folder
+2. Clone this repository and open a terminal / command line

+   Check that Ruby is successfully installed and can be accessed from the terminal / command line.
+   To do this, run the command "ruby -v".
+   It should return the installed version of Ruby.

+3. In the terminal/command line, navigate to your main project folder

-3. Install bundler
+4. Install bundler

     gem install bundler

-4. Use bundler to pull Jekyll
+5. Use bundler to pull Jekyll

     bundle install